MayukhChaudhuri/emailHR/README.md

  In the Excel Sheet:
  There has to be a column with the title "Followup Date".
  The status column can take only two values Under review/ Rejected.

+ The filename of the excel sheet has to be "Internship applications".
+If you want to change it then you will have to edit the following  line in the ReadingExcel.py file: wb = openpyxl.load_workbook('YOUR FILENAME.xlsx')